GalacticFog/docker-pgrepl/README.md

     primary.pgrepl.marathon.l4lb.thisdcos.directory:5432

-Creating a standby against this primary can be done as follows:
+Creating a standby `pgrepl2` against this primary can be done as follows:

     # ./marathon/standby.sh http://marathon.mesos:8080 pgrepl1 pgrepl2 /standby.pgrepl:5432

-The pgrepl2 standby is configured to reach the primary using the URL above, and is itself available (for read-only access) at:
+The `pgrepl2` standby is configured to reach the primary using the URL above, and is itself available (for read-only access) at:

     standby.pgrepl.marathon.l4lb.thisdcos.directory:5432

-Similarly, other standbys can be created, against pgrepl2 or the pgrepl1 primary.
+Similarly, other standbys can be created, against `pgrepl2` or the `pgrepl1` primary.

-Marathon will work to make sure that pgrepl1 is running.
-However, in the case that the Mesos agent hosting pgrepl1 is taken offline, it will be necessary to promote one of the standbys to primary.
+Marathon will work to make sure that `pgrepl1` is restarted should it fail, albeit on the same host, due to the persistent volume.
+In the case that the Mesos agent hosting
+`pgrepl1` is taken offline, it will be necessary to promote one of the standbys to primary.
 This can be done as follows:

     # ./marathon/promote.sh http://marathon.mesos:8080 pgrepl2 /primary.pgrepl:5432

-This will restart the pgrepl2, changing its PGREPL_ROLE environment variable from STANDBY to PRIMARY and causing it to enter primary mode.
-It will also associate the container with the VIP primary.pgrepl:5432 formerly associated with pgrepl1, meaning that any downstream apps that had been configured to communicate on that address do not require configuration changes.
+This will restart the `pgrepl2` container, changing its `PGREPL_ROLE` environment variable from `STANDBY` to `PRIMARY` and causing it to enter primary mode.
+It will also associate the container with the VIP `primary.pgrepl:5432` formerly associated with `pgrepl1`, such that any downstream apps that had been configured to communicate on that address do not require configuration changes.

 In addition to HA, this process can be used to upgrade the disk allocation for the database.
-The primary and standby scripts use the environment variable PGREPL_DISK_SIZE to indicate the disk allocation size, in megabytes.
+The primary and standby scripts use the environment variable `PGREPL_DISK_SIZE` to indicate the disk allocation size in megabytes.
 Spinning up a new standby with a larger disk and then promoting it to primary allows the the database disk allocation to be increased, which is not possible for an existing Mesos task:

     # PGREPL_DISK_SIZE=250 ./marathon/standby.sh https://marathon.mesos:8080 pgrepl1 pgrepl_bigger /standby.pgrepl:5432